Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 What does the test result mean?

 Within the therapeutic range, most people will respond to the drug without excessive side effects; however, response varies with each individual.
 Some people will experience seizures at the low end of the therapeutic range, some will experience excessive side effects at the upper end, and some will require dosages outside of the established range for effectiveness and/or freedom from side effects.
-People who use this medication should work closely with their doctor to find the dosage that works the best for them.
+People who use this medication should work closely with their healthcare practitioner to find the dosage that works the best for them.

 In general, if levetiracetam test results are within the therapeutic range (or at an individually established level) and the treated person is not having recurrent seizures and is not experiencing significant side effects, then the drug dosage is considered adequate.